elopio/docs/source/includes/_glossary.md

 ## Fee Window

-Description pending.
+Augur’s [Reporting](#report) system runs on a cycle of consecutive 7-day long [Fee Windows](#fee-windows).
+Any fees collected by Augur during a given Fee Window are added to a [Reward Pool](#reward-pool) for that Fee Window.
+The Reward Pool is used to reward [REP](#rep) holders who participate in Augur’s Reporting process.
+REP holders who [Stake](#dispute-stake) REP during a given Fee Window receive the same number of [Participation Tokens](#participation-token) for that Fee Window.
+At the end of the Fee Window, the Reward Pool is paid out to holders of Participation Tokens in proportion to the number of Participation Tokens they hold.
+In this way, all REP holders who participate during a Fee Window will receive a portion of the fees collected during that Window.
+Participation includes [Designated](#designated-reporting) or [Initial Reporting](#initial-reporting), [Disputing](#dispute) an [Outcome](#outcome), or simply purchasing Participation Tokens directly.

 ## Fill Order

-Filling an [Order](#order) is when a [Filler](#order-filler) provides what the [Creator](#order-creator) of the order is seeking in their order.
+Filling an [Order](#order) is when a [Filler](#order-filler) provides what the [Creator](#order-creator) of the order is seeking in their [Order](#order).
 If a Filler only provides some of what the Creator wants then it's known as a partial fill.
 If the Filler provides exactly what the Creator requests then it's known as completely filling the order.

 ## Final Outcome